KOTC Logo (c) 1996 Columbus Knox

 Karen is also available in the state of Delaware.

-Paul is a elementary school teacher in Philadelphia.
+Paul is serving as our President Elect 2019-2021.
+He is a elementary school teacher in Philadelphia.
 He loves telling stories, personal, real and imaginary.
 A dynamic and humorous teller, he enjoys taking on characters and engaging everyone in his story circle.
 Youth focus, listen and learn interesting life lessons in his stories.

 Dee is a spoken word artist & poet.